 If you have a lemon tree, then you know the dilemma of an abundant harvest.
 There are only so many uses for lemons when hundreds are ripe at the same time.
 Even the neighbors have received more than their share.
-Thus, I decided to explore lovely homemade lemon gifts for the holidays.
+Thus, I decided to explore lovely homemade lemon gifts.

 Lavender and lemon are a divine combination.
 From bottom left to right- lemon curd, lavender lemon salt scrub, lavender lemonade (yum), lavender goat milk and salt bath, lavender sugar for making lavender lemonade and lemon fruits to share.